codeforamerica/vita-min/docs/2021-01-08-interaction-tracking.md

 *Last updated 1/11/2021 by Shannon Byrne*

 ### “Internal Interactions”: record_internal_interation
-Writes *last_interation_at*.
+Writes *last_interaction_at*.
 (We record it as an interaction, but it doesn't alter attention_needed status for client)

 - Vita User uploads a writes a Note
 - VITA User uploads a Document